-This 2.1-mile connection between the High Trestle Trail and Swede Point Park will offer opportunities to enjoy breathtaking scenery, explore diverse habitat and camp along the Des Moines River valley’s east ridgeline.
+This 2.1-mile connection between the High Trestle Trail and Swede Point Park will offer opportunities to enjoy breathtaking scenery, explore distinct habitat types and camp along the Des Moines River valley’s east ridgeline.

-Phase I of the project includes is a 2.1-mile segment that will connect Swede Point Park to the High Trestle Trail.
-Situated along the Des Moines River valley’s east ridgeline, Swede Point Park boasts 128 acres of habitat, several hiking trails and 42 camps sites that will allow trail users to set up camp and explore the trail - including the spectacular High Trestle Trail Bridge - over several days.
+Situated along the Des Moines River valley’s east ridgeline, Swede Point Park boasts 128 acres of habitat, several hiking trails and 42 camp sites that will allow trail users to set up camp and explore the ever expanding central Iowa trail network - including the spectacular High Trestle Trail Bridge.

 Proposed Route

-The High Trestle Trail to Swede Point Park Connector is a proposed 2.1-mile combination of advisory bike lanes along QF Avenue and hard-surfaced, separated side paths that follow Highway 210 and QM Avenue in Boone County into the park where it will continue to meander through native grasses and wooded terrain.
+A portion of the High Trestle Trail to Swede Point Park Connector is is complete, including a combination of advisory bike lanes along QF Avenue and hard-surfaced, separated side paths that follow Highway 210 and QM Avenue in Boone County to the park.
+Within the park, the proposed extension will follow a low impact alignment just outside the treeline from the south park boundary (where the trail ends now) north to the park entrance then west to the campground.

 About the Boone County Trails Initiative